-Millions of men use testosterone therapy to restore low levels and feel more alert, energetic, mentally sharp, and sexually functional.
+Millions of men use testosterone replacement therapy to restore low levels and feel more alert, energetic, mentally sharp, and sexually functional.
 But it's not that simple.
 A man's general health also affects his testosterone levels.
 For instance, being overweight, having diabetes or thyroid problems, and taking certain medications, such as glucocorticoids and other steroids, can affect levels.
-Therefore, simply having low levels does not always call for taking extra testosterone.
+Therefore, simply having low-t levels does not always call for taking extra testosterone.

 Diagnosing low testosterone

 Doctors diagnose low testosterone based on a physical exam, a review of symptoms, and the results of multiple blood tests since levels can fluctuate daily.